 For STREAM Stage 1, 126 patients were enrolled at two sites in Addis Ababa, Ethiopia.
 A total of 55 patients were enrolled at the Armauer Hansen Research Institute (AHRI) and 71 patients were enrolled at St. Peter’s Tuberculosis Specialized Hospital (St. Peter’s).

 Given the successful implementation of Stage 1 in Ethiopia, the same sites were chosen to participate in Stage 2 of the trial.
 Ethiopia was the second country to initiate STREAM Stage 2 and began recruitment in June 2016.
-The two sites are expected to complete recruitment in late 2019 and recruit more than 70 participants for Stage 2.
+The two sites completed recruitment in late 2019, enrolling close to 70 participants for Stage 2.